 M3 is a consulting firm dedicated to helping individuals and institutions integrate digital media.
 Aware that leaders often make media decisions without fully considering the implications or impact of media choices, M3 consultants refocus decision-making using our mantra, “Message, Method, then Media.”
 Developed by M3’s founder, Julie Anne Lytle, PhD, this process begins with the intended outcome, and identifies the most appropriate methodologies and media to match the context, culture, and audience.
 M3consultants offer:

-M3 clients include the Claremont School of Theology; Union Theological Seminary, Virginia Theological Seminary and its Center for the Ministry of Teaching; The Episcopal Church Office of Ministry Development; Episcopal Church Foundation’s Transformative Leadership Program, Financial Resources Consultants, and the Barnabas Project; and Leadership Development Initiatives.
+M3 clients include the Bexley Seabury Seminary; Claremont School of Theology; Union Theological Seminary; Virginia Theological Seminary and its Center for the Ministry of Teaching; The Episcopal Church Office of Ministry Development; Episcopal Church Foundation’s Transformative Leadership Program, Financial Resources Consultants, and the Barnabas Project; Leadership Development Initiatives and Forma, the Episcopal Church’s Christian Formation Network.

 Julie Lytle is an award-winning* innovator and successful leader in efforts to blend on-site, off-site, and on-line interaction, particularly in theological education.
 Julie’s expertise is the integration of digital media and social networking in theological education, ministry formation, and lifelong faith formation.
 Her research and ministerial work focuses on the dynamic power of digital media to gather, inform, form, and often transform individuals and communities.
 She uses an ecological approach that highlights how the whole environment both effects communications and is a communications medium.
 Her primary motivation is connecting people with one another and providing access to the resources they need.